• Skip to Content

 Bolbecker, A.R., Hong, S.L., Kent, J.S., Klaunig, M.J., O’Donnell, B.F., Hetrick, W.P.
 (2011).
 Postural control in bipolar disorder: Increased sway area and decreased dynamical complexity.
 PLoS One, 6(5): e19824. doi:10.1371/journal.pone.0019824.
 PMC3097205

-My areas of expertise encompass a broad range of topics and levels of analysis relevant to severe psychiatric disorders (i.e., schizophrenia, bipolar disorder) and developmental disorders (i.e., autism).
-As my educational background and publication record indicate, I have a background in basic neuroscience and extensive experience in a number of electrophysiological approaches in both humans and animals.
-In addition, I have training at the graduate and postdoctoral levels in areas critical for research with clinical populations, including clinical diagnosis/assessment and neuropsychological testing.
-My research has broadly endeavored to investigate the integrity of the cerebellum and related brain circuitry in human neuropychiatric disorders through the use of behavioral probes such as eyeblink conditioning.
-In particular, my interest has been in the timing and synchronization of neural responses and their relationship to cognitive and behavioral symptoms of severe psychiatric illnesses.
+Mandi's areas of expertise encompass a broad range of topics and levels of analysis relevant to severe psychiatric disorders (i.e., schizophrenia, bipolar disorder) and developmental disorders (i.e., autism).
+As her educational background and publication record indicate, she has a background in basic neuroscience and extensive experience in a number of electrophysiological approaches in both humans and animals.
+In addition, she has training at the graduate and postdoctoral levels in areas critical for research with clinical populations, including clinical diagnosis/assessment and neuropsychological testing.
+Her research has broadly endeavored to investigate the integrity of the cerebellum and related brain circuitry in human neuropychiatric disorders through the use of behavioral probes such as eyeblink conditioning.
+In particular, her interest has been in the timing and synchronization of neural responses and their relationship to cognitive and behavioral symptoms of severe psychiatric illnesses.

 • Principle Investigators